dddappp/A-AO-Demo/README.md

 * Deciding which service should continue after one completes its task, or what to do if a service completely fails to proceed.

-On the other hand, the Orchestration-based Saga [**does**] have a central commander, known as the *Saga Manager*.
+On the other hand, the Orchestration-based Saga **does** have a central commander, known as the *Saga Manager*.
-The interaction between the Saga Manager and services (components) may use asynchronous message-based communication mechanisms or synchronous RPC methods.
+The interaction between the Saga Manager and services (components) may use asynchronous message-based communication mechanisms or synchronous RPCs.

 ### Event Driven Architecture (EDA) and Saga